 Importing an existing project into NVivo Server

 - Open your standalone project file in NVivo.

 - Go to File -> Copy Project and browse to the location where your project is saved.

-- Select "Nvivo Server 11 Project" as Copy To, and click Browse
+- Select "Nvivo Collaboration Server project" as Copy To, and click Browse

 - In the Copy to Project File box, select the SSCC NVivo Server you added previously, then type in a new Project Name in the format of PRIMARY OWNER USER NAME - Project Name.
 If the project will have multiple Owners, pick one to be the primary.
 Important: do not put any special characters (commas, apostrophes, etc) into this field!